KahonStudio/ar-app-documentation/docs/table-of-contents.md

 # Table of Contents

 Welcome to the **AR App Technical Drawing Series**.
 This guide is designed to help learners develop a solid foundation in technical drawing, whether for academic study, professional growth, or personal interest.
-The content is organized into **eleven comprehensive sections**, each carefully structured to introduce key concepts, practical techniques, and hands-on exercises.
+The content is organized into **twelve comprehensive sections**, each carefully structured to introduce key concepts, practical techniques, and hands-on exercises.

 ---
 ### **01. Technical Drawing**